smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 **At Slave side**,
   * Error Message: unexpected; system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
+  * "First": chain id in the packet is compared to LRCID.
+     * chain ID in the packet is equal to LRCID: a repeated packet has been received; SAGDP requests a new Packet ID, updates upper bound of LSPIDR with received Packet ID, the Last Sent Packet is re-sent together with its Packet ID; SAGDP does not change its state.
-  * "First": packet PID is saved as a current value of LRPID, payload of the packet is reported to a higher level protocol with its status, and SAGDP changes its state to wait-local.
+	 * chain ID in the packet is not equal to LRCID: LRCID is set to the value of chain ID in the packet; packet PID is saved as a current value of LRPID, payload of the packet is reported to a higher level protocol with its status, and SAGDP changes its state to wait-local.
-  * "Intermediate": PPID of the packet is compared to LSPIDR.
+  * "Intermediate": PPID of the packet is compared to LSPIDR and PSPIDR as follows.
+     * PPID is below the LSPIDR and below PSPIDR: unexpected (chain is broken): system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
-     * PPID is below the LSPIDR: the Last Sent Packet is re-sent (note that in "idle" state it could be only "terminating"); SAGDP does not change its state.
+     * PPID is below the LSPIDR and within PSPIDR: the Last Sent Packet must be re-sent (note that in "idle" state it could be only "terminating"); SAGDP does not change its state.
      * PPID is within LSPIDR: unexpected (received packet is a response to the last sent packet, but the last sent packet in state "idle" could be only "terminating"); system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
      * PPID is above LSPIDR: unexpected (chain is broken); system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
   * "Terminating": PPID of the packet is compared to LSPIDR.